 - The police violated your rights by:

 Call us for help…

-If you or someone you know has been accused of Colorado murder, manslaughter, vehicular homicide, or criminally negligent homicide, we invite you to call us for a free consultation.
+If you or someone you know has been accused of Colorado first-degree murder, second-degree murder, manslaughter, vehicular homicide, or criminally negligent homicide, we invite you to call us for a free consultation.

 Our Colorado criminal attorneys understand that when someone dies, the police are under pressure to find someone to blame – even when the killing was an accident.

 Communities our criminal attorneys serve include Denver, Colorado Springs, Aurora, Fort Collins, Lakewood, Thornton, Arvada, Westminster, Centennial and Boulder.

 For the fastest response, simply fill out the confidential form on this page and one of our caring Colorado defense lawyers will contact you to discuss your case and possible defenses.
 Or call us at our Denver home office:

 - People v.
 Taggart (1981) 621 P.2d 1375.

 People v.
 Fink (1978) 574 P.2d 81, 194 Colo.
 516.

 - See People v.
 Bettis (1979) 43 Colo.App.
 104, 602 P.2d 877.